WIFSurvivors/Raytracer/README.md

 # WIFSurvivors Raytracer

 Welcome to the **WIFSurvivors Raytracer**, a self-designed raytracing engine built for experimentation and learning.
-This README provides a brief overview of the project, installation instructions, and usage details.
+This readme provides a brief overview of the project, installation instructions, and usage details.
 For detailed documentation, refer to our [Wiki](https://github.com/WIFSurvivors/Raytracer/wiki).

 ---
 ![GitHub Actions Status](https://img.shields.io/github/actions/workflow/status/WIFSurvivors/Raytracer/CI_WF.yml?branch=main)